and-computers/HowToTweetEveryCommit/README.md

 ![get_dev_tokens](http://g.recordit.co/VlZUSa77T2.gif)
 https://www.slickremix.com/docs/how-to-get-api-keys-and-tokens-for-twitter/

-2. Run `bash main.sh` to execute the script
+2. Run `bash start_tweeting.sh` to execute the script

 3. Supply the information when prompted.
 	- The path to the repository you want to tweet commits for